sghall/resonance/README.md

 ## SVG Chart Examples

-[Example Code](https://github.com/sghall/resonance/tree/master/docs/src/routes/examples) - Each example is built like a mini [redux](http://redux.js.org/) application with its actions and reducers defined in a small module.
+You can animate any component with Resonance, but it was developed by experimenting with animated SVG charts and redux.
+You can view the [example Code](https://github.com/sghall/resonance/tree/master/docs/src/routes/examples) here for the chart examples.
+Each example is built like a mini [redux](http://redux.js.org/) application with its actions and reducers defined in a small module.
-Resonance does not depend on redux but it is built with this type architecture in mind.

 <a href="https://sghall.github.io/resonance/#/examples/webpack-sunburst">
   <img src="https://cloud.githubusercontent.com/assets/4615775/25240281/45acec66-25a7-11e7-9e6a-83012473b748.png" height="150px"/>